tango-controls/tango-doc/source/tango-on-windows.rst

     - In the System Properties window, click on the :guilabel:`Advanced` tab, then click the :guilabel:`Environment Variables` button near the bottom of that tab.
     - In the :guilabel:`Environment Variables` window click the :guilabel:`New` button.
-    - In the filed :guilabel:`Name` write ``TANGO_HOST``.
+    - In the field :guilabel:`Name` write ``TANGO_HOST``.
     - In the field :guilabel:`Value` write proper value.
-If it is only computer in the Tango System provide ``localhost:10000``.
+If it is the only computer in the Tango System provide ``localhost:10000``.

-If there is a :term:`Tango Host` already running on some other computer in your deploymen and you have provided proper address and port in the :envvar:`TANGO_HOST` you may start using client and management applications like :program:`Jive`, :program:`Jdraw`/:program:`Synoptic`.
-In other case you have to configure the system to perform role of :term:`Tango Host`.
+If there is a :term:`Tango Host` already running on some other computer in your deployment and you have provided proper address and port in the :envvar:`TANGO_HOST` you may start using client and management applications like :program:`Jive`, :program:`Jdraw`/:program:`Synoptic`.
+In other case you have to configure the system to perform a role of :term:`Tango Host`.

 Tango Host role
 ---------------

 Tango Host role is created by running the :program:`DataBaseds` device server.
-This device server requires MySQL database, in his most common application.
-To make a computer being a Tango Host you need to:
+This device server requires MySQL database in its most common application.
+To make a computer become a Tango Host you need to:

 - Install MySQL server.
     You may use community version available from http://dev.mysql.com/downloads/mysql/ .
-It is suggested to use MySQL Installer with all tools included.
-You may read more on MySQL installation topic there: http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html
+It is suggested to use :program:`MySQL Installer` with all tools included.
+You may read more on MySQL installation topic here: http://dev.mysql.com/doc/refman/5.7/en/windows-installation.html

     It is suggested to create dedicated ``tango`` user with *DB Admin* priviledges during installation.